paulinoprojects/Ansible/YAML.md

 In summary, understanding YAML is essential to effectively using Ansible to automate infrastructure management, application deployment, and configuration management.
 It is a valuable skill for anyone working in DevOps, system administration, or software development.

+# YAML Components

-## Resources that can help you learn YAML:
+# Resources that can help you learn YAML:
 - YAML Tutorial: https://learnxinyminutes.com/docs/yaml/
 - YAML Basics: https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html
 - YAML Spec: https://yaml.org/spec/1.2/spec.html